lsaravia/AmazonFireTippingPoints/README.md

 	Exploratory simulations of the DynamicFireForest.nlogo model

+* R/test_ABC.R

+  Validation of the use of  max_total_patch (Anual maximum of monthly fire size) for parameter estimation with ABC

 ## Folders

 	|
 	+--- R: R code by L. Saravia
   |
   +--- Source: Google Earth Engine Code to download the MODIS, Climaterra and NEX-GDDP CMIP5 proyections.
   |
   +--- Data: Saved R data with simulations, Fire, and Climate.
 (Attached in Release)